Save this page to your account.

 Login or register to save page.

 Over 8 million homes here in the UK feature solid walls.
 This means there is either no cavity within the wall, or only a very slim one which is unsuitable for cavity wall insulation.
 These constructions are a source of heat loss, making it expensive to heat a home.
 Fortunately, in many cases it is possible to improve their performance by installing solid wall insulation.
 Insulation can either be fitted on the outer face of the existing wall (external wall insulation - EWI) or on the inner face (internal wall insulation - IWI).
-In both cases, if you live in England, part of the cost of this work can be covered with a Green Homes Grant.

 In this blog, we look at the advantages of these different approaches, and how to decide which might be right for your home.